hww/ruby-cs188/README.md

 Ruby version of algorithms from the BerkeleyX's CS188.1X Introduction to Artificial Intelligence course

-I refereed to the book "Artificial Intelligence A Modern Approach" - Third Edition.
+I referred to the book "Artificial Intelligence A Modern Approach" - Third Edition.
 My goal was make code which is looks as much more close to the pseudo-code definitions from this book.

 Look at the search.rb file: